UNIVERSAL FUND MEMBERWatsi: Your work makes me smile EVERY DAY. Thank you.

 John joined Watsi on March 2nd, 2015.
-Five years ago, John became the 962nd member to automatically support a new Watsi patient every month.
-Since then, 4,830 more people have become monthly donors!
-John's most recent donation traveled 1,900 miles to support Marvalie, a pre-schooler from Haiti, to fund prep and transport for cardiac surgery.
+Eight years ago, John joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+John's most recent donation traveled 1,900 miles to support Helen, a beautiful 1st grader from Haiti, to fund surgery to fix a hole in her heart.